COBRA Insurance New York

 COBRA (Consolidated Omnibus Budget Reconciliation Act) coverage is health insurance that covers you and your family if you suffer a qualifying event and no longer have access to employer group health insurance.
 In New York, COBRA is subject to federal laws.
 However, a person that does not fit into the federal guidelines can acquire similar coverage.
 There are several things to consider when looking into COBRA health insurance in New York.
 For instance,

-• Will you be granted coverage for 18 or 36 months?
+• Will you be granted coverage for 36 months?

 • Are you entitled to Medicare?